BASEBALL CARDS MESA AZ

 The 1970s saw new competitors like Fleer and Donruss enter the market and produce innovative sets that captured the imagination of young collectors.
 Mesa kids enjoyed trading away duplicates of the stars on their favorite teams, which for many included the expansion teams like the Padres and Royals that started playing in the late 1960s and early 1970s.
 The rise of specialty card shops also continued during this decade, with stores stocking wax packs, boxes, and supplies for collectors.
 Regional shows grew larger too, cementing Mesa’s place as a hub for the baseball card trade in Arizona.

-Read also: FLIPPING BASEBALL CARDS FOR PROFIT
+Read also: WEBSITE TO CHECK VALUE OF BASEBALL CARDS

 In the 1980s, the entire sports memorabilia industry exploded as collectors pursued rare vintage cards and new stars like Rickey Henderson attracted younger fans.
 Stores in Mesa added inventory like signed balls, bats, jerseys and other types of memorabilia to meet growing demand.
 The rise of the internet also started in this decade, with early adopters using sites like Baseballdugout.com and Tradingcarddb.com to research new finds.
 Some of the most iconic rookie cards released in the 1980s like the Upper Deck Ken Griffey Jr. and Donruss Jose Canseco found eager buyers in Mesa.